Proteus: The Navy's uncrewed helicopter that's full-size – and now fully airborne

 Proteus, which was designed and manufactured in less than two-and-a-half years in Yeovil, is believed to be one of the world's first full-sized autonomous helicopters.

-It will help both the designers and the Royal Navy understand what similar machines will be needed in the future and how they will operate.
+Having a truly autonomous vertical take-off and landing aircraft in this weight class will help both the designers and the Royal Navy understand what similar machines will be needed in the future and how they will operate.

 This could mean a crewless helicopter working either individually or in tandem with other uncrewed and crewed aircraft.

-Hybrid air wing for hybrid warfare
+A hybrid air wing for hybrid warfare

 "It combines cutting-edge technology, the experience of recent conflicts and has enormous potential to shape the Royal Navy's future hybrid air wing," explained Captain David Gillett of the Royal Navy's Develop Directorate.